Chief Judge Sean F. Cox

 The Honorable Sean F. Cox was appointed United States District Court Judge on June 12, 2006 and immediately assumed duty.
 He had previously serviced as a Judge of the Wayne County Circuit Court from 1996 to 2006.
-Prior to his appointment to the Wayne County Circuit Court, Judge Cox was in the full-time practice of law as a partner with the law firm of Cummings, McClorey, Davis and Acho.
+Prior to his appointment to the Wayne County Circuit Court, Judge Cox was a partner with the law firm of Cummings, McClorey, Davis and Acho.

 He completed his undergraduate degree at the University of Michigan, Ann Arbor, Michigan and is a graduate of the Detroit College of Law (now Michigan State University School of Law).